annefou/DSD_EOSC/workshop/current.md

 ## Identifying current practices

+## An additional burden for scientists or an opportunity

 As a whole classroom or in small groups (3-4) depending on the total number of participants.

+- What are the current practices?
+- What are the current bottlenecks?
+- Are FAIR and Open Science practices an additional burden or an opportunity ?

 The main goal of this exercise is to understand the current practices of researchers (how they effectively work in their lab) with a goal to express the main bottlenecks.